-My Turkey fascination started years ago with a school report on the Hagia Sophia Mosque.
+My Turkey fascination started years ago with my son’s school report on the Hagia Sophia Mosque.
 It took years to actually make the trip because every time we were ready, it felt like something happened politically.
-So, when things were peaceful, we jumped on the chance to go.
-This trip exceeded every expectation and we’re sharing our 7 Day Turkey itinerary so you create your own incredible adventure.
+So, when things were peaceful, we jumped at the chance to go.
+This trip exceeded every expectation and we’re sharing our 7 Day Turkey Itinerary so you create your own incredible adventure.

 The first stop on our Turkey itinerary was 3 days in vibrant Istanbul.
 Istanbul straddles Europe and Asia and is a mesmerizing mix between ancient and modern.
 In the city center there are historic mosques and buildings right near hipster cafes and designer shops.

 With a population of 15 million, Istanbul is the largest city in Europe.
 You will likely spend most of your time on the European side but you can take a Bosphorus cruise right down the middle to see both sides.
 Even with it’s enormous size, you can still walk to most of the sightseeing spots.

 To put this “historic” city into perspective, the oldest buildings in Istanbul are more than 600 years older than oldest buildings in Paris.
 Our first stop was the Hagia Sophia since I had been captivated years prior by it’s complex religious history.
 This 6th Century cathedral was transformed into mosque in the 15th century.

 The photo above and indoor shot below are the Hagia Sophia.
 Below right is the Blue Mosque, the neighbor to the Hagia Sophia, which is considered to be one of the most beautiful mosques in the world.